 Subject to the provisions of rule 3, the discharge of sewage into the sea is prohibited, except under the following circumstances, namely:-

-The ship is discharging comminuted and disinfected sewage using such system as specified under clause (b) of rule 9 at a distance of more than three nautical miles from the nearest land, or sewage which is not comminuted or disinfected at a distance of more than twelve nautical miles from the nearest land:
+(a) The ship is discharging comminuted and disinfected sewage using such system as specified under clause (b) of rule 9 at a distance of more than three nautical miles from the nearest land, or sewage which is not comminuted or disinfected at a distance of more than twelve nautical miles from the nearest land:

-Provided that the sewage that has been stored in holding tanks shall not be discharged instantaneously but at a moderate rate when the ship is en route and proceeding at not less than four knots:
+Provided that the sewage that has been stored in holding tanks shall not be discharged instantaneously but at a moderate rate in accordance with the discharge standards adopted by the Organization under Resolution MEPC.157(55) when the ship is en route and proceeding at not less than four knots:

 Provided further that the rate of discharge shall be approved by the central government, on the basis of standards developed by the international maritime organisation; or

-The ship has in operation the sewage treatment plant to meet the operational requirements as specified under clause (a) of rule 9 and-
+(b) The ship has in operation the sewage treatment plant to meet the operational requirements as specified under clause (a) of rule 9 and-

 The test results of the plant are laid down in the ship's international sewage pollution prevention certificate; and

 The efluent shall not produce visible floating solids nor cause discolouration of the surrounding water.

+(1A) The discharge of sewage from passenger ships within a Special Area shall be prohibited unless such ship operates an approved sewage treatment plant meeting the effluent standards specified in regulation 9.2 of Annex IV to the Convention.

+(1B) For the purpose of sub-rule (1A), the Baltic Sea Area shall be the Special Area in respect of which the discharge provisions apply to -

+(a) new passenger ships constructed on or after 1 June 2019; and

+(b) existing passenger ships on or after 1 June 2021.

 When the sewage is mixed with wastes or waste water, the provisions of the convention applicable to other wastes other than sewage shall also be complied with, in addition to the requirements of these rules.

+Reception facilities. -

-Reception facilities. -the central government shall ensure the provision of facilities at the ports and terminals for the reception of sewage without causing undue delay to ships, in accordance with the provisions of section 356-i.
+(1) The Central Government shall ensure the provision of adequate facilities at ports and terminals for the reception of sewage without causing undue delay to ships, in accordance with section 356-I of the Act.

+(2) The Central Government may, where appropriate, participate in or recognize Regional Reception Facilities Plans developed in accordance with the Organization’s guidelines under regulation 12 of Annex IV to the Convention.

+(3) Special arrangements shall be made for reception facilities for passenger ships operating within Special Areas in accordance with regulation 12 bis of Annex IV.

+12A.
+Polar waters.—

+Ships operating in polar waters shall comply with the relevant provisions of Chapter 4 of Part II-A of the Polar Code as made applicable under Chapter 7 of Annex IV to the Convention.

 Control on operational requirements.-

 During inspection of a foreign ship in Indian port under section 356g, the surveyor, or as the case may be, any other person authorized thereunder, has clear grounds to believe that the master or crew of that ship are not familiar with operational requirements and procedures relating to the prevention of pollution by sewage, the director-general or any officer authorised by him, shall, on the recommendation of the surveyor or the authorized person, take such steps as provided in section 356h.